 What is the difference between 304 and 316?
 Stainless Steels

 The most common form of corrosion in stainless steels is pitting corrosion.
-The Pitting Resistance Equivalent Number (PREN) gives an indication of resistance to pitting corrosion based upon the alloys composition, where PREN = %Cr + 3.3 %Mo + 16 % N. Therefore the PREN for Alloy 316 can be 4-5 points higher than Alloy 304.
+The Pitting Resistance Equivalent Number (PREN) gives an indication of resistance to pitting corrosion based upon the alloys composition, where PREN = %Cr + 3.3 %Mo + 16 % N. Therefore the PREN for Alloy 316 is around 25, which is 4-5 points higher than Alloy 304.